-O ojectives Outcomes 1) Workshop with MS concerning: a.
-Accessing maritime data in support of coast guard functions and further sharing of maritime information between national authorities.
-The online workshop took place on 10 December 2024 with contributions from MSs and the 3 Agencies.
-60 attendees with a high degree of participation provided several points of feedback for follow-up.
-Eliciting further operational use cases relevant to Member States regarding opportunities for enhancing the sharing of data.
-2) ABMs were promoted under the various MMOs undertaken in 2024.
-Due to Frontex legal concerns regarding the EU AI Regulation and its application to particularly for the border control/law enforcement domains, this element 2) To promote and increase the use of automated/AI based tools (e.g. ABMs, anomaly detection services, etc) in support of coast guard functions. was not elaborated.
-3) The online public version of MDC was launched as part of the TWA website on EU cooperation on Coast Guard Functions.
-3) Evolve as appropriate the Maritime Data Catalogue (MDC) to show which datasets could be accessible to the national authorities per coast guard function.
-Support the availability of the current Catalogue, in both electronic and online interactive formats, in a secure area of the TWA Portal.
-Repository being maintained.
-Regarding the Maritime Data Catalogue, a number of suggestions for additional datasets arose from the Workshop with MSs.
-These will be assessed for inclusion in 2025.
-4) Maintain a repository of use cases raised by Member States, for identifying opportunities for enhancing the sharing of data.
-5) Explore possible additional datasets needed by national authorities per coast guard function.
+- 1) Workshop with MS concerning: - Accessing maritime data in support of coast guard functions and further sharing of maritime information between national authorities. - Eliciting further operational use cases relevant to Member States regarding opportunities for enhancing the sharing of data. - To promote and increase the use of automated/AI based tools (e.g. ABMs, anomaly detection services, etc) in support of coast guard functions. - 3) Evolve as appropriate the Maritime Data Catalogue (MDC) to show which datasets could be accessible to the national authorities per coast guard function.
+Support the availability of the current Catalogue, in both electronic and online interactive formats, in a secure area of the TWA Portal. - 4) Maintain a repository of use cases raised by Member States, for identifying opportunities for enhancing the sharing of data. - 5) Explore possible additional datasets needed by national authorities per coast guard function.